Osteoarthritis in dogs: signs, treatment and how to help an arthritic dog

 Symptom-modifying drugs used to manage osteoarthritis generally aim to relieve the pain associated with the condition, and include:

-• Non-steroidal anti-inflammatory drugs (NSAIDs), which are used to to ‘settle’ the joint and reduce pain and inflammation.
+- Non-steroidal anti-inflammatory drugs (NSAIDs), which are used to ‘settle’ the joint and reduce pain and inflammation.
 These can have serious long-term effects, such as gastrointestinal problems, especially in geriatric dogs.
+These can be titrated to a lowest effective dose to try and combat the gastrointestinal side effects, and can be reserved for flares only in suitable dogs.

-• Corticosteroids, which are administered to isolated joints by injection.
-These often provide rapid but short-lived alleviation of symptoms, and may need repeating once or twice (further repeats, as well as systemic steroid therapy, are not recommended as there can be detrimental side effects).
+- Corticosteroids, which are administered to isolated joints by injection.
+These often provide rapid but short-lived alleviation of symptoms, and may need repeating once or twice (further repeats, as well as systemic steroid therapy, are not recommended as there can be detrimental side effects to the cartilage).

 Nutritional joint supplements